rkillickdev/plan-it-go/README.md

 #### **Place Moderation**
 ___

 I realised that an element of moderation is required on the data returned in the json response from the APIFY web scraper.
 Sometimes descriptions are not worded very well or might not appear in english.
 I therefore decided to build in functionality that gives staff users the ability to moderate a place when they are checking these details.
 When logged in as staff and accessing the place detail page, there is an option to toggle approval.
 By default, all places are approved but if the staff moderator is not satisfied with the quality of the data, they can remove approval for it.
-These places will subsequently not be displayed to regualar site users.
+These places will subsequently not be displayed to regular site users.
 Once the staff user has 'un-approved' a place and left the page, it can only be re-approved via the Django admin panel as it no longer appears on the place list page.

 ![PlanIt-Go staff unapprove place](docs/features/pp4-features-remove-place-approval.png)